dr-who/stutools/README.md

  root# ls -l /dev/mapper/errdev0 lrwxrwxrwx 1 root root 7 Jun 27 14:03 /dev/mapper/errdev0 -> ../dm-6

+The device mapper ranges are in 512 byte sectors.
+So the error range will start at 512 x 261144 = 133705728.

 To test the device:

  spit -f /dev/mapper/errdev0 -c wzs1 -P positions.txt